semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 using any valid combination.
 One hour can be defined as `1h0m0s` or just `1h` or even as `60m`.

-### On demand job creation

-There is a quick way to create a job and executing it right way:

-    sem create job [name] --project [existing project name] --command "[Valid command]"

-You will need to provide the name of an existing Semaphore 2.0 project as well as a valid command that can be executed in the Virtual Machine.
-The output of the aforementioned command is a Job ID.
-The only way to see the results of such a job is with the `sem logs` command.

-This way has certain limitations:

-* You cannot define new environment variables.
-* You cannot use any existing `secrets`.
-* You cannot redefine the properties of the `agent` property.
-* You cannot easily use multiple commands in the `--command` flag.

-If you find that you are restricted by the limitations of `sem create job [name] ...` you can always use the `sem create -f` command described [here](#creating-one-off-jobs).

 ### sem stop

 You can stop a running job or pipeline with `sem stop`: